prakash-pg/Jenkins_SonarQube_Docker/README.md

 # Jenkins_SonarQube_Docker using AWS EC2 Instance

-1.After creating website push it to github
+1.After creating website or downloading any sample website push it to github

 2.Create 3 EC2 AWS instances for Jenkins, SonarQube and Docker